wiebket/wiebket.github.io/_pages/communities.md

 ---

 ## Public Seminars, Workshops and Invited Talks
+* __Artificial Intelligence Act Workshop of the European Association for Biometrics__ _Presenter and Panelist_, Online, 14 June 2022.
 * __Building trusworthy AI with Mozilla__, _Panelist at Women in AI Ethics Rethink AI Summit_, Online, 25 May 2021. <a href="https://youtu.be/CugSt2VtBQw?t=5" target="_blank">[video]</a>
 * __Reimagining Smart Cities in Africa Webinar__, _Panelist at ICLEI Africa: Reimagining the smart city: an African way_, Online, 23 Feb 2021.
 * __A primer on edge intelligence for smart grids__, _SAIEE National Conference_ Johannesburg, South Africa, 28 Nov 2019.